JennDahm/KerbalSorter/README.md

 ## To-Do

 * Add sorting by number of flights.
-* Re-sort Editor and Launch Window lists when they change.
+* Re-sort Editor list when it changes.
 * Determine original order for assigned kerbals.
 * Add tooltips.